toomuchdesign/msw-inspector/README.md

 MSW inspector provides a thin layer of logic over [msw life-cycle events][msw-docs-life-cycle-events].

-Each request is saved as a **function mock call** retrievable by URL.
-This allows elegant assertions against request records like `method`, `headers`, `body`, `query` fully integrates with your test assertion library.
+Each intercepted request is stored as a **function mock call** retrievable by URL.
+This allows elegant assertions against request attributes like `method`, `headers`, `body` and `query` fully integrated with your test assertion library.

 ## Installation